TheIronYard-humdrum/w2d1_HW/Homework/README.md

 * Functions: can be named or not.
 Can have 0 to infinity arguments.
 * Scope: global variables are BAD in most cases.

-:sunglasses: JavaScript is way more fun than CSS and HTML!! :suglasses:
+:sunglasses: JavaScript is way more fun than CSS and HTML!!! :sugnlasses:

 [Normal Mode](https://github.com/jjrajani/w2d1_HW/blob/master/Homework/main.js)